Newspaper editorials across U.S. rebuke Trump for attacks on press

 In January, U.S. Senator Jeff Flake, a Republican from Arizona, said Trump had embraced the despotic language of former Soviet dictator Josef Stalin.

-Reporting by Alex Dobuzinskis in Los Angeles and Brendan O'Brien in Milwaukee; Editing by Matthew Mpoke Bigg and Susan Thomas
+Reporting by Alex Dobuzinskis in Los Angeles and Brendan O'Brien in Milwaukee; Editing by Matthew Mpoke Bigg, Susan Thomas and Jonathan Oatis